omry/omegaconf/docs/source/usage.rst

                     Raises a ValueError if the input object is not an OmegaConf container.
         """

-Normally interpolations are resolved on access time (lazily).
+Normally interpolations are resolved lazily, at access time.
 This function eagerly resolves all interpolations in the given config object in-place.
 Example: